marl64/autoMP/README.md

 6. Extract the SNES9x emulator into a seperate folder from autoMP.
 Place the provided snes9x.cfg file into your SNES9x folder (if there already is one, overwrite it), and make sure there are 2 sub-folders named "Roms" and "Saves".
 Place your patched ROM in the Roms folder and place the provided savestate, MarioPaint.000, in the Saves folder. **Make sure both your patched ROM and the savestate have the same filename.
 If they don't, rename one or both of them so that they match.**

-7. Open SNES9x and load the ROM (File > Open ROM...), then load the supplied savestate (Press the F1 key, or go to File > Load Game > Slot #0).
+7. Open SNES9x and load the ROM (Ctrl + O, or File > Open ROM...), then load the supplied savestate (Press the F1 key, or go to File > Load Game > Slot #0).
 You should now be on a blank canvas with the stamps page open at the top, with each stamp set to a single colored pixel.

 8. Load your chosen Lua script into SNES9x (Press spacebar twice, or go to File > Lua Scripting > New Lua Scripting Window..., then choose your file from the output folder), then press Run and watch the image draw! *(Note: you can press the M key to toggle the sound.)* Do not close the scripting window or the drawing will stop.
 The drawing is complete once the game returns to normal speed.